 There are many other drugs that are still under investigation, such as anti-tau protein agents.
 So far, these have not shown promising results.

 Patients and their families should be counseled about the disease and its consequences.
 They should be provided with all the necessary information in regards to what to expect and how to react to it.
 Patients and their families should also be encouraged to seek social service consultations and to register with support groups and societies such as the Alzheimer society.
 Driving restrictions may have to be imposed.

 Normal age-associated memory changes

 Mild cognitive impairment

 Structural brain abnormalities like subdural hematoma, brain tumor, and normal pressure hydrocephalus

 Vitamin E deficiency

 The prognosis with dementia is poor.
 Dementia is often a progressive condition with no cure or treatment.
-1-year mortality rate was 30-40% while the 5-year mortality rate was 60-65%.
+The 1-year mortality rate was 30 to 40% while the 5-year mortality rate was 60-65%.
 Men had a higher risk than women.
-Mortality rates among admitted patients with dementia was higher than those with cardiovascular diseases.
+Mortality rates among admitted patients with dementia were higher than those with cardiovascular diseases.

 Dementia can affect many body systems and can lead to the following complications: